omeka/omeka-s-enduser/StyleGuide.md

 ## Terminology
-**Installation or Admin Dashboard**: the dashboard for administration of the entire OmekaS install, where sites, items, vocabularies, modules, etc are managed.
+**Admin/Administrative Dashboard**: the dashboard for administration of the entire OmekaS install, where sites, items, vocabularies, modules, etc are managed.

 **Site Dashboard**: dashboard for managing site content, arrangement, etc.